Working to create a collaborative plan for sustainable groundwater in the Salinas Valley Basin by 2020

 Salinas Valley GSA Advisory Committee

-The first meeting of the Salinas Valley Groundwater Sustainability Agency Advisory Committee will take place on April 7, 1:00-3:00.
+The next meeting of the Salinas Valley Groundwater Sustainability Agency Advisory Committee is scheduled for Thursday, May 18, 1:00-3:00.

 Collaborative Work Group (CWG)